 In general, smoothed time series of the SOI correspond very well with changes in ocean temperatures across the eastern tropical Pacific.
-The negative phase of the SOI ( El Nino) represents below-normal air pressure at Tahiti and above-normal air pressure at Darwin.
-The positive phase of the SOI (La Nina) represents above-normal air pressure at Tahiti and below-normal air pressure at Darwin.
+The negative phase of the SOI represents below-normal air pressure at Tahiti and above-normal air pressure at Darwin.
+The positive phase of the SOI represents above-normal air pressure at Tahiti and below-normal air pressure at Darwin.

 Prolonged periods of negative SOI values coincide with abnormally warm ocean waters across the eastern tropical Pacific typical of El Niño episodes.
 In contrast, prolonged periods of positive SOI values coincide with abnormally cold ocean waters across the eastern tropical Pacific typical of La Niña episodes.
 Sustained negative values of the SOI below −8 often indicate El Niño episodes.These negative values are usually accompanied by sustained warming of the central and eastern tropical Pacific Ocean, a decrease in the strength of the Pacific Trade Winds.

-The graph above ( from the Australian Bureau of Meteorology, BOM) shows monthly values of the SOI from January 2018 to 20 March 2021.
+The graph below ( from the Australian Bureau of Meteorology, BOM) shows monthly values of the SOI from January 2018 to mid-May 2021.

 El Nino and La Nina weather affects over New Zealand (Source Niwa)

 During El Niño, New Zealand tends to experience stronger or more frequent winds from the west in summer, typically leading to drought in east coast areas and more rain in the west.
 In winter, the winds tend to be more from the south, bringing colder conditions to both the land and the surrounding ocean.In spring and autumn south–westerly winds are more common.